sylefeb/Silice/learn-silice/Documentation.md

 subroutine call, a `while`, a `++:`, a `goto`, etc.) it is automatically split into several states.
 It then takes one cycle to exit the ’if’ or ’else’ part and resume operations.
-If only the ’if’ or the ’else’ requires additional states while the other is a single combinational chain (possibly empty), an additional state is still required to ’jump’ to what comes after the `if-then-else`.
+If only the ’if’ or the ’else’ requires additional states while the other is a one-cycle block (possibly empty), an additional state is still required to ’jump’ to what comes after the `if-then-else`.
 So in general this will cost one cycle.
 However, in cases where this next state already exists, for instance when the `if-then-else` is at the end of a `while` loop, this